samsquire/ideas4/README.md

 ]
 ```

-Many languages do indirection on a class pointer and have a function table on the class.
+Many languages do indirection on a class pointer and have a virtual table on the class.
 This is two levels of indirection to call the right behaviour.

 Could we store a function pointer for every item?